OpenSPP/documentation/docs/learn/integrated_beneficiary_registry.md

 - **Enhanced Monitoring and Evaluation**: Provides a platform for near real-time verification and validation.
 - **Improved Resource Allocation**: Aids in data-driven policy design and efficient resource allocation.
-- **Increased Operational Efficiency**: Facilitates integrated operations like payments and grievance handling, thereby enhancing program delivery.
+- **Increased Operational Efficiency**: Facilitates integrated operations like payments and {term}`grievance` handling, thereby enhancing program delivery.

 ## Challenges and Considerations

-Implementing an IBR comes with its own set of challenges, including data privacy concerns, the need for real-time data updating, and ensuring interoperability with other social protection systems.
+Implementing an IBR comes with its own set of challenges, including {term}`data privacy` concerns, the need for real-time data updating, and ensuring interoperability with other social protection systems.
 It requires robust system architecture and careful consideration of data security standards.

 ## Relation to the social registry

-A Social Registry is a comprehensive informational tool that collects, stores, and manages data about potential beneficiaries for social programs.
+A {term}`social registry` is a comprehensive informational tool that collects, stores, and manages data about potential beneficiaries for social programs.
 Unlike the Integrated Beneficiary Registry, which focuses on individuals currently receiving benefits, a Social Registry encompasses a broader population, including those who are potentially eligible for various social programs.

 ### Key Differences and Interactions

-1. **Scope of Data**: While an IBR focuses on current beneficiaries, a Social Registry includes a wider demographic, capturing information on all individuals who have been assessed for potential eligibility.
+1. **Scope of Data**: While an IBR focuses on current beneficiaries, a Social Registry includes a wider demographic, capturing information on all individuals who have been assessed for potential {term}`eligibility`.

 2. **Purpose and Use**: The Social Registry serves as a gateway for enrollment into different social programs.
-It is used for targeting and identifying eligible beneficiaries, whereas the IBR tracks and manages those who are already enrolled.
+It is used for {term}`targeting` and identifying eligible beneficiaries, whereas the IBR tracks and manages those who are already enrolled.

 3. **Data Flow and Integration**: Information from the Social Registry often feeds into the IBR when individuals become program beneficiaries.
 This flow underscores the interconnectivity between these two systems, ensuring a seamless transition from potential to actual beneficiary status.